ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 ```
 `name` is the name of your customization action.
 It can be any literal without special characters.

-**Note:** For the United Kingdom region, use the end point `https://api.eu-gb.ae.cloud.ibm.com`.
+**Note:** For the United Kingdom region, use the endpoint `https://api.eu-gb.ae.cloud.ibm.com`.
 For Germany, use `https://api.eu-de.ae.cloud.ibm.com` and for Tokyo, use `https://api.jp-tok.ae.cloud.ibm.com`.

 ### Example of customizing Ambari configurations